sandeep-phyML/ML_for_VBFHbb_sig_bkg_classification/README.md

     * TProfiles (correlation check)
     * Distribution of the DNN score
     * ROC curve
+* PrepareDataset:

+  * Reads the input ROOT files
+  * Processes data (handles NaN values, normalization, etc.)
+  * Calculates weights for training
+  * Converts data into NumPy arrays or Pandas DataFrames
+  * Prepares the dataset for training and prediction
 * prepare even and odd datasets for training
     * convert the root tree data to pandas dataframe
     * Add any event filter for training , these are defined in the input_config.yml file , e.g events with T_btgb1 and T_btagb2 > 0.2605 will be used for training